 McCullough says it is generally recommended that adults have a daily intake of 600 international units of vitamin D up to age 70 and men and women over age 70 should increase their uptake to 800 IUs daily.
-People should talk with their doctor because different individuals have different needs.
-It depends on where you live and what race you are, because darker skin tends to absorb less vitamin D. Sun, age, genetics and weight also play a role in how the body processes vitamin D.
+People should talk with their doctors because different individuals have different needs.
+It depends on where you live and what race you are because darker skin tends to absorb less vitamin D. Sun, age, genetics, and weight also play a role in how the body processes vitamin D.

 Your vitamin D levels are important and should be checked one to two times yearly.
-While vitamin D can be obtained from vitamin D-rich foods such as egg yolks, salmon, trout, swordfish, tuna and sardines as well as many foods fortified with vitamin D including cow’s milk, almond milk, soy milk, some cereals and some orange juices, adequate amounts of vitamin D does not usually come from diet alone.
-Since multivitamins contain relatively low levels of vitamin D, taking a Vitamin D supplement is usually necessary to meet recommended doses.
-I believe it is very important that everyone have their vitamin D levels checked before assuming they are vitamin D deficient and therefore start to take a supplement.
+While vitamin D can be obtained from vitamin D-rich foods such as egg yolks, salmon, trout, swordfish, tuna, and sardines as well as many foods fortified with vitamin D including cow’s milk, almond milk, soy milk, some cereals, and some orange juices, adequate amounts of vitamin D do not usually come from diet alone.
+Since multivitamins contain relatively low levels of vitamin D, taking an organic Vitamin D supplement is usually necessary to meet recommended doses.
+It’s very important to have your vitamin D levels checked before assuming they are deficient.
 Talk with a knowledgeable healthcare practitioner who will be able to order testing and determine if a vitamin D supplement is necessary for you.

 Marjorie L McCullough, Emilie S Zoltick, Stephanie J Weinstein, Veronika Fedirko, Molin Wang, Nancy R Cook, A Heather Eliassen, Anne Zeleniuch-Jacquotte, Claudia Agnoli, Demetrius Albanes, Matthew J Barnett, Julie E Buring, Peter T Campbell, Tess V Clendenen, Neal D Freedman, Susan M Gapstur, Edward L Giovannucci, Gary G Goodman, Christopher A Haiman, Gloria Y F Ho, Ronald L Horst, Tao Hou, Wen-Yi Huang, Mazda Jenab, Michael E Jones, Corinne E Joshu, Vittorio Krogh, I-Min Lee, Jung Eun Lee, Satu Männistö, Loic Le Marchand, Alison M Mondul, Marian L Neuhouser, Elizabeth A Platz, Mark P Purdue, Elio Riboli, Trude Eid Robsahm, Thomas E Rohan, Shizuka Sasazuki, Minouk J Schoemaker, Sabina Sieri, Meir J Stampfer, Anthony J Swerdlow, Cynthia A Thomson, Steinar Tretli, Schoichiro Tsugane, Giske Ursin, Kala Visvanathan, Kami K White, Kana Wu, Shiaw-Shyuan Yaun, Xuehong Zhang, Walter C Willett, Mitchel H Gail, Regina G Ziegler, Stephanie A Smith-Warner; Circulating Vitamin D and Colorectal Cancer Risk: An International Pooling Project of 17 Cohorts, JNCI: Journal of the National Cancer Institute, djy087, https://doi.org/10.1093/jnci/djy087